 2.4.
 Data analyses

-To quantify the diet composition of predators, we constructed a Bayesian stable isotope mixing model using the R MixSIAR package (Stock and Semmens, 2016) to estimate the proportions of different prey sources (i.e., the three prey guilds including rice herbivores, tourist herbivores, and detritivores) in predators’ diet.
-In the mixing model, individual farm-year combination and crop stage were included as fixed effects for predator isotope data to examine their effects on predators’ diet composition; isotope data for the three prey guilds were pooled respectively to generate fixed source values due to their high mobility across farms (Mazzi and Dorn, 2012; Sun et al., 2015).
+To quantify the diet composition of predators, we constructed Bayesian stable isotope mixing models using the R MixSIAR package (Stock and Semmens, 2016) to estimate the proportions of different prey sources (i.e., the three prey guilds including rice herbivores, tourist herbivores, and detritivores) in predators’ diet.
+In the mixing models, individual farm-year combination and crop stage were included as fixed effects for predator isotope data to examine their effects on predators’ diet composition; isotope data for the three prey guilds were pooled respectively to generate fixed source values due to their high mobility across farms (Mazzi and Dorn, 2012; Sun et al., 2015).
 Isotope data at the seedling stage for the three study years were omitted from the analysis due to insufficient sample sizes for model estimation.
 To improve our model estimates, carbon and nitrogen concentration dependencies as well as the residual/process errors were incorporated (Phillips and Koch, 2002; Stock and Semmens, 2016).
 Trophic discrimination factors (TDFs) were estimated from the diet-dependent discrimination equation proposed by Caut et al. (2009).
 We ran three Markov Chain Monte Carlo (MCMC) chains, each with 50,000 iterations and a burn-in number of 25,000, along with a non-informative Dirichlet prior.
 Chain convergence was assessed via Gelman-Rubin and Geweke diagnostics.
-Bayesian posterior mean estimates of diet composition (for each farm-year-stage combination) were extracted for further analysis.
+Bayesian posterior median estimates of diet composition (for each farm-year-stage combination) were extracted for further analysis.

-To examine how local abiotic and biotic factors (e.g., farm type, crop stage, percent forest cover, and the relative abundance of pests in the field) may affect the pest consumption by GAPs, we first fit beta regression models with year, farm type, crop stage, percent forest cover, and the relative abundance of rice herbivores as fixed effects without interactions and the proportion of rice herbivores consumed in predators’ diet as the response variable using the R betareg package (Zeileis et al., 2016).
-We then refit the first model by adding the interaction terms among all the significant factors to create the final model.
+To examine how local abiotic and biotic factors may affect the pest consumption by GAPs, we fit generalized linear models (GLM) with a beta distribution and a logit link function using the R betareg package (Zeileis et al., 2016), with year, farm type, crop stage, percent forest cover, and the relative abundance of rice herbivores as fixed effects and the proportion of rice herbivores consumed in predators’ diet as the response (median of the posterior distributions from the Bayesian stable isotope mixing models).
 Model parameters were estimated using maximum likelihood, and their significance was analyzed using the “Anova” function in the R car package (Fox and Weisberg, 2018).
 Tukey’s post-hoc tests were performed for the significant factors using the “cld” function in the R emmeans package (Lenth and Lenth, 2018).
 Note that the percent forest cover around each study farm was estimated from Google Earth images by manually delimiting the forested areas within a 1-km radius circular buffer surrounding the farm and computing the fraction of these areas in the buffer zone.
 Because spiders and ladybeetles were the most abundant generalist predator groups in our study system and exhibited distinct foraging behavior (e.g., sit-and-wait vs. active hunting), we also performed all the aforementioned analyses separately for each of the two predator groups.
 All analyses were conducted in R version 4.0.3 (R Core Team, 2021).

 3. Results